 Dragons present their own unique set of challenges for the development and because of that, their features may turn out to be more limited than the other races at launch.
-We tentatively plan to have only the Fire variety to start, and for them to be able to fight for their own survival, build a hoard, experience the Tainted Meat mechanic, and use their Growth/Molting advancement system to reach Juvenile stage.
-This is subject to change as development progresses.
-If there is time and resources, we will add in additional growth stages, flight, breath weapons, jewel traps, and even the Frost variety.
+So far we have given them the ability fight for their own survival, build a nest, and use their Growth/Molting advancement system to reach Juvenile stage for Early Access, along with flying and their breath weapon We plan to add in the second set of growth stages, jewel traps, and possibly the Frost Dragon sometime during Early Access.

 You will be able to choose from Humans, Raknar, and Dragons at launch.

-We’re limiting race choice to three for ToA: Exile.
-New races will be introduced after we launch the MMO.
+We’re limiting race choice to three for ToA: Exile Early Access launch.
+New races may be introduced in the future.

-Players will be able to choose the gender of their character (if applicable) and assign a base number of points to six attributes.
+Players will be able to choose the race of their character and assign a base number of points to six attributes.
 They can also select various customization options, such as hair color, eye color, body color, etc. We hope to add additional genders for the races after Early Access launch.

 There are 6 attributes for characters: